lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 The monorepo approach is quite different.

 First off, there are no setup costs for version control.
-The new projects end up in the same repository you're already using.
+New projects end up in the same repository you're already using.
 It seems too obvious but I'd be surprised to hear that you've never seen wasted time because of faulty permissions setup.

+Build, test, and deployment scripts costs decrease over time if you keep using the same languages and framework.
+You're not copy and pasting setup, you're using the existing setup.

+The difference with a polyrepo here is staggering.
+Imagine you'd do with code what you do with a polyrepo: always copying code instead of using functions/modules/libraries.
+How does that sound?

-Project infrastructure costs are high if the project introduces new languages or frameworks (often less of a problem that a language) to the repo.
+Setup costs are still high when projects introduce new languages or frameworks (often less of a problem that a language) to the repo.

-While this scenario feels like its polyrepo counterpart, the way it plays out is generally different.

 Only some languages and frameworks receive "official" support in the monorepo which is why teams tend to be more conservative regarding new technology.

-Everyone wants to move fast but no one wants to spend days (sometimes weeks) _before_ they can achieve the same developer experience they're used to with "approved" languages and framework a single line of code using shiny new tech.
+Everyone wants to move fast but no one wants to spend days (sometimes weeks) _before_ they can have a good developer experience using shiny new tech.

-I'm using quotes for _official_ and _approved_ because I have seen this happening mostly implicitly.
+I'm using quotes for _official_ because I have seen this happening mostly implicitly.

 ## One version to rule them all